|Formed||June 1, 2001|

 |Disbanded||September 1, 2001|

-On July 1, 2001, Tawhid and Iraqi Hamas (not to be confused with the unrelated Palestinian Hamas), two violent splinter groups of the Islamic Movement of Kurdistan (IMK), merged to form al-Tawhid Islamic Front (TIF).
-The two groups were known for their brutal methods that targeted non-Muslims and foreigners.
-Many Tawhid members were said to have been veterans of the Afghan insurgency and maintained contact with Osama bin Laden.
-Some allegedly returned to Afghanistan to ask for financial assistance .
-The relationship between Tawhid and Hamas developed due to their mutual opposition to the Mullah Abdul Aziz Islamic Unity Movement, one of the splinter groups of the IMK in Kurdistan.
-While there is publicly available information about Hamas and Tawhid, the two constituent parts of TIF, little has been reported about TIF itself.
+On July 1, 2001, Tawhid and Kurdish Hamas (not to be confused with the unrelated Palestinian Hamas or Hamas Iraq), two violent splinter groups of the Islamic Movement of Kurdistan (IMK), merged to form al-Tawhid Islamic Front (TIF).
+The two groups were known for brutal methods of attack, including bombings, throwing acid on victims, and assassinations, that targeted non-Muslims, women, and foreigners.
+Many Tawhid members were said to have been veterans of the Afghan insurgency and maintained contact with Osama bin Laden; some allegedly returned to Afghanistan to ask for financial assistance from bin Laden.
+The relationship between Tawhid and Kurdish Hamas developed due to their mutual opposition to the Mullah Abdul Aziz Islamic Unity Movement, one of the splinter groups of the IMK in Kurdistan.
+While there is public information available about Kurdish Hamas and Tawhid, the two constituent parts of TIF, little has been reported about TIF itself.
 After three months of independent existence, TIF merged with the Second Soran Unit, also a splinter group of the IMK, to form Jund al-Islam.

 TIF subscribed to a strict literalist interpretation of Quranic verses.
-They looked to impose strict readings of sharia law on the population of northern Iraq.
-TIF"s component groups were known to throw acid on unveiled women and attack bookstores and beauty salons, all considered to be forbidden under TIF"s literalist version of Islamic ideology.
+They looked to impose strict readings of Sharia Law on the population of Kurdistan.
+TIF's component groups were known to throw acid on unveiled women and attack bookstores and beauty salons, all considered to be forbidden under TIF's literalist version of Islamic ideology.

 Due to its brief lifespan, TIF was never placed on a designated list.

-While not much is written about the tactics of TIF, there is documentation of targets and tactics of the component parts of TIF, Hamas and Tawhid.
-Both groups were considered to be extremist factions of the IMK before splitting off.
+While the tactics of TIF are unclear, there is documentation of targets and tactics of the component parts of TIF, Kurdish Hamas and Tawhid.
 Both groups target civilian populations, carrying out attacks on ideological targets such as liquor stores and beauty salons.

 TIF did not take part in Kurdish politics.
 The groups that came to form TIF broke off from the IMK in part because they felt that taking part in Kurdish politics was fruitless.

 While no solid evidence has been found for major relationships with other groups, TIF merged with the Second Soran Unit to form Jund al-Islam in September 2001.
-Thus one could infer that there was a close relationship with the Second Soran Unit group given that TIF was an independent group for only three months.
-Ideological and methodological similarities between TIF and the Second Soran Unit, particularly their violent Jihadi outlook, serve to bolster this claim.
+Since TIF only existed as an independent group for three months before this merge, it can be speculated that there was a close relationship with the Second Soran Unit.
+These two groups also share ideological and methodological similarities, particularly their violent jihadist outlook.

-TIF had a tenuous relationship with the community it controlled.
-TIF attempted to institute their strict interpretation of Islamic law, many times turning to violence in order to scare the community into submission.
+TIF had a tenuous relationship with the community in Kurdistan.
+TIF attempted to institute a strict interpretation of Islamic law, turning to violence in order to scare civilians into submission.